 online today!
 In addition to the

-registration fee, consider making a modest additional donation.
+registration fee, consider making an additional donation.
 This will show

-folks you’re excited about supporting local hunger relief.
-You can also challenge your friends, family
+others that you’re excited about supporting local hunger relief.
+You can also challenge your friends, family,

-you’ve registered, customize your personal or team webpage.
+you’ve registered, customize your personal or team page.
 Add an

 inspirational note, your own photo, or stories to inspire others to support

-your efforts and help feed those in need.
+your efforts and help feed neighbors in need.

 your participant center!
 We’ve drafted